Chilean Food: 25 Most Popular Dishes in Chile

 7. Locos Mayo

 Loco means crazy, but it is also the name of Chile’s most popular shellfish.
-And for good reason: they are locos about their locos!
-They are actually a local variety of abalone.
+And for good reason: the natives are locos about their locos, which are actually a local variety of abalone.
 Chileans love to have them as an appetizer with homemade mayonnaise.

 Locos are slowly cooked in water until they are bland, then served lukewarm over a bed of lettuce and mayonnaise.

-Unfortunately, these abalones are overfished despite restrictions and might become soon an endangered species.
+Unfortunately, these days abalones are overfished despite restrictions and might soon become an endangered species.

 8. Cordero al Palo